 ABOUT THIS EXHIBITION

-1066 – A Medieval Mosaic is pleased to announce an exhibition will take place at St. Albans Cathedral in the summer of 2018.
+1066 – A Medieval Mosaic is pleased to announce an exhibition will take place at St. Albans Cathedral and Abbey Church in the summer of 2018.
 The dates for the exhibition are 7th June – 27th August 2018.

 Admission to the Cathedral and the Medieval Mosaic Exhibition is FREE.